gustavorlh96/Simulador_Kubernetes/README.md

-Esse programa foi criado com openjdk 19.0.1 e somente será executado com JRE dessa versão ou mais recente.
+This program was created using openjdk 19.0.1 and will only run on JRE from this version or above.